stidjaco/GMSEUS/README.md

 # Considerations for updates in Version 2

+* Do georectification after creation of dataset.
+Run georectified points indpendently, since we sometime copy spatial attributes from existing installations.
+When we do this, we "steal" spatial information from a Source dataset and consider the Source "GMSEUSgeorect", which helps with attributing value-added attributes to arrays who's bounds are not within 190m of the point-data, but means we have to treat them seperately until the end of `script7`.
+This means we will have to update all "checks" in `script7`.
 * Add tilt to preprocessing steps in `script1` then update Check Tilt in `script7`
 * Consider dropping CWSD on spatial priority list, often qualitatively under-represents array bounds.
 * Consider installation year accuracy from TZ-SAM, should it be the constructed_before date alone, or average of before and after?
 Currently average.